kubernetes/website/docs/getting-started-guides/kubeadm.md

    To easily obtain a cluster which works with LBs and PVs Kubernetes, try [the "hello world" GKE tutorial](/docs/hellonode) or [one of the other cloud-specific installation tutorials](/docs/getting-started-guides/).

    Workaround: use the [NodePort feature of services](/docs/user-guide/services/#type-nodeport) to demonstrate exposing the sample application on the internet.
-1. The cluster created here will have a single master, with a single `etcd` database running on it.
+1. The cluster created here has a single master, with a single `etcd` database running on it.
-   This means that if the master fails, your cluster will lose its configuration data and will need to be recreated from scratch.
+   This means that if the master fails, your cluster loses its configuration data and will need to be recreated from scratch.
    Adding HA support (multiple `etcd` servers, multiple API servers, etc) to `kubeadm` is still a work-in-progress.

    Workaround: regularly [back up etcd](https://coreos.com/etcd/docs/latest/admin_guide.html).